Juana Inés de la Cruz: Comedies

 The work premiered on February 11, 1689, during the celebration of the inauguration of the viceroyalty Gaspar de la Cerda y Mendoza.
 However, in his Essay on Psychology, Ezequiel A. Chavez mentions Fernandez del Castillo as a coauthor of this comedy.

 The plot takes on the well-known theme in Greek mythology of Theseus: a hero from Crete Island.
 He fights against the Minotaur and awakens the love of Ariadne and Phaedra.
 Sor Juana conceived Theseus as the archetype of the baroque hero, a model also used by her fellow countryman Juan Ruiz de Alarcón.
-Theseus’ triumph over the Minotaur does not make Theseus proud, but instead allows him to be humble.
+Theseus's triumph over the Minotaur does not make Theseus proud, but instead allows him to be humble.

 Music

 Besides poetry and philosophy, Sor Juana was interested in science, mathematics and music.
 The latter represents an important aspect, not only because musicality was an intrinsic part of the poetry of the time but also for the fact that she devoted a significant portion of her studies to the theory of instrumental tuning that, especially in the Baroque period, had reached a point of critical importance.
 So involved was Sor Juana in the study of music, that she wrote a treatise called El Caracol (which is lost now) that sought to simplify musical notation and solve the problems that Pythagorean tuning suffered.

 In the writings of Juana Inés, it is possible to detect the importance of sound.
 We can observe this in two ways.
 First of all, the analysis of music and the study of musical temperament appears in several of her poems.
 For instance, in the following poem, Sor Juana delves into the natural notes and the accidentals of musical notation: